bitnet-io/bitnet-core/README.md

 bitnet-qt or bitnetd which should be in your system path
 ```
 # windows 10/11 builds (requires docker or ubuntu 22.04)

 * https://github.com/bitnet-io/bitnet-core/releases/tag/windows-64

-see doc/build-windows.md for the process of building for windows platforms in a linux cross compile environment
+* see doc/build-windows.md for the process of building for windows platforms from source in a
+* linux cross compile environment